HendrikRoehm/chartjs-plugin-layoutsync/README.md

 # chartjs-plugin-layoutsync

 A layout synchronisation plugin for Chart.js.
-Currently requires Chart.js >= 2.6.0
+Currently requires Chart.js >= 2.9.0

 Columns of charts with the same width are synchronized, such that the chart area is aligned.
+The alignment works by changing the `options.layout.padding` configuration parameter of each chart.
+Hence, it will currently overwrite manually assigned left and right paddings.

 ## Configuration